mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 Now, ESTA uses spatial surrogates (in the SMOKE v4 format) to spatially distribute on-road emissions.
 The actually surrogate text files are listed under `smoke4_surrogates`.
 Paired with this is a list of `smoke_eic_labels` that give a short, simple keyword describing each spatial surrogate.
 These keywords are used to map each type of emissions (EIC) to a particular spatial surrogate.
 The mapping is done in the `eic_info` file.

 The remaining four variables in the default config files are specific to on-road processing with EMFAC.
-The `calvad_dow` file is a simple CSV relating the total emissions for different vehicle classes and counties by day-of-week, relative to the typical weekday emissions output by EMFAC.
-The `calvad_diurnal` is a similar file for the diurnal patterns of various vehicle classes.
-Both of these files were taken from the [CalVAD](https://www.arb.ca.gov/research/apr/past/11-316.pdf) vehicle activity database.
+The `temporal_dow` file is a simple CSV relating the total emissions for different vehicle classes and counties by day-of-week, relative to the typical weekday emissions output by EMFAC.
+The `temporal_diurnal` is a similar file for the diurnal patterns of various vehicle classes.
+Both of these files were generated from data in the [CalVAD](https://www.arb.ca.gov/research/apr/past/11-316.pdf) vehicle activity database.

 Finally, `region_boxes` contains the file path to a Python dictionary with the I/J bounding boxes of each region.
 This is used to speed up processing time.
 If you are not worried about time, or just want to run a quick test case, each bounding box can be the entire modeling domain.